reprozip-news-apps/reprozip-web/README.md

-# Prototype Web Archiving App
+# [Deprecated — see https://web.reprozip.org] Prototype Web Archiving App

-A work-in-progress app that leverages ReproZip and Webrecorder to capture archival packages of data journalism websites.
+A 2018 prototype of ReproZip-Web (see current: 'https://web.reprozip.org/') that leverages ReproZip and Webrecorder to capture archival packages of data journalism websites.
+Deprecated in 2021.

 ## Prerequisites